Property tax in the United States: Distributional

-Property tax has been shown to be regressive (that is, to fall disproportionately on those of lower income) under certain circumstances, because of its impact on particular low-income/high-asset groups such as pensioners and farmers.
-Because these persons have high-assets accumulated over time, they have a high property tax liability, although their realized income is low.
-Therefore, a larger proportion of their income goes to paying the tax.
-In areas with speculative land appreciation (such as California in the 1970s and 2000s), there may be little or no relationship between property taxes and a homeowner's ability to pay them short of selling the property.

-This issue was a common argument used by supporters of such measures as California Proposition 13 or Oregon Ballot Measure 5; some economists have even called for the abolition of property taxes altogether, to be replaced by income taxes, consumption taxes such as Europe's VAT, or a combination of both.
-Others, however, have argued that property taxes are broadly progressive, since people of higher incomes are disproportionately likely to own more valuable property.
+Some have argued that property taxes are broadly progressive, since people of higher incomes are disproportionately likely to own more valuable property.
 In addition, while nearly all households have some income, nearly a third of households own no real estate.
-Moreover, the most valuable properties are owned by corporations not individuals.
+Moreover, the most valuable properties are owned by corporations, not individuals.
 Hence, property is more unevenly distributed than income.

+Others believe property taxes are regressive under certain circumstances, because of its impact on particular low-income/high-asset wealthy groups, such as pensioners and farmers.
+Because these persons have accumulated substantial assets over time, they have a high property tax liability, even though their income, if they are employed, is low.
+Therefore, a larger proportion of their income goes to paying the tax.
+In areas with speculative land appreciation (such as California in the 1970s and 2000s), there may be little or no relationship between property taxes due to home asset appreciation and a homeowner's ability to pay taxes for the home short of selling the property.

+The issue of rising home values without rising cost-of-living incomes was a common argument used by supporters of such measures as California Proposition 13 or Oregon Ballot Measure 5; some economists have even called for the abolition of property taxes altogether, to be replaced by income taxes, consumption taxes such as Europe's VAT, or a combination of both.

-It has been suggested that these two beliefs are not incompatible — it is possible for a tax to be progressive in general but to be regressive in relation to minority groups.
-However, although not direct, and not likely one-to-one, property renters can be subject to property taxes as well.
-If the tax reduces the supply of housing units, then it will increase the rental price.
-In this way, the owner's cost of taxation is passed on to the renter (occupant).
-Advocates for land value taxes cite this as an advantage relative to property taxes, claiming that land taxes are not passed on to renters and are born entirely by the landowner.
+It has been suggested that these two beliefs are not incompatible—namely, that a tax can be progressive overall yet regressive for asset-rich minority groups.
+Renters are subject to property taxes as well.
+The owner's cost of taxation is passed on to the renter (occupant) in order for landlords to make a profit.
+If the tax reduces the supply of housing units, then it will also increase the rental value and taxes.
+Advocates for land value taxes cite this as an advantage relative to property taxes, claiming that land taxes are not passed on to renters, except as part of profit, and are borne largely by the landowner.